-3.2.
-Attenuation of solar radiation in the Mediterranean Sea water column model, necessitates knowledge of the seawater's inherent optical properties (IOPs).
+Modeling the penetration of UV and visible radiation in the water column, in a remote sensing context or in an ecosystem model, necessitates knowledge of the seawater's inherent optical properties (IOPs).
 These can be considered as the individual components that contribute to the overall seawater apparent optical properties (AOPs) and include contributions from the water itself (absorption (aWAT) and diffusion (bbWAT)), backscattering from particles (bb), chromophoric dissolved organic matter absorption (aCDOM), phytoplankton absorption (aPHYTO) and absorption by non-algal particles (aNAP).
 If in open ocean, aNAP and aWAT are small compared to CDOM absorption, in coastal areas where terrestrial riverine inputs are the main chromophoric dissolved matter (CDM) contributor compared to autochthonous primary production, aNAP is a significant contributor to the CDM absorption.
-CDOM is a major factor that determines the optical properties of natural waters, particularly in the blue and UV regions of the spectrum, and directly affects both the availability and the spectral quality of light.
-CDOM absorption of sunlight causes various photoreactions that affect its chemical, physical, and biological properties and eventually leads to its degradation (Moran and Zepp, 1997).
+CDOM is a major factor that determines the optical properties of natural waters, particularly in the blue and UV regions of the spectrum, and directly affects both the availability and the spectral quality of light, CDOM absorption of sunlight causes various photoreactions that affect its chemical, physical, and biological properties and eventually leads to its degradation (Moran and Zepp, 1997).
 It is stressed that an accurate description of aWAT is highly relevant for quantifying the attenuation of UV and blue radiation in clear waters that are typical of a large part of the Mediterranean basin where the absorption coefficient by pure seawater is significant relative to aCDOM.